RomanEmreis/volga-docs/docs/getting-started/route-params.md

 # Route Parameters
 Volga offers robust routing configurations allowing you to harness dynamic routes using parameters.
-By utilizing the function arguments that implement [`FromStr`](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait you can pass them directly to your request handler.
+By utilizing the function arguments that implement the [`FromStr`](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait, you can pass them directly to your request handler.

 ## Example: Single Route Parameter